-The number of people present at the interview with a student should be kept to a minimum, to avoid intimidating or inhibiting the student.
+The number of people present at the interview with a child should be kept to a minimum, to avoid intimidating or inhibiting the child.

-In most circumstances, it is best for just the interviewer and an appropriate person (as detailed above) to be present in the room with the student.
+In most circumstances, it is best for just the interviewer and an appropriate person (as detailed above) to be present in the room with the child.